InverterNetwork/inverter-product-docs/docs/proposalGuide/proposal-owner-responsibilities.md

 ---
-sidebar_position: 3
+id: proposalResponsibilities
+title: Proposal Owner Responsibilities
 ---

-# Proposal Owner Responsibilities

 The Proposal Owner is the agent responsible for initiating and maintaining Proposals.
 Let's cover what that means exactly.

 From a high-level perspective, Proposal owners are responsible for:

 -   Communication with funders, and making sure they consent to continue funding.
 -   Accountability and making sure funds are used responsibly
 -   Tracking the work progress
 -   Managing the required transactions during a proposal's life cycle

 Proposal owners need to be actively maintaining the proposal during the whole Proposal lifecycle to successfully accomplish the high-level tasks stated above.